-Moodle course management system is utilized as the primary course delivery tool.
-Moodle is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments.
-Moodle delivers a powerful set of learner-centric tools and collaborative learning environments that empower both teaching and learning.
-A simple interface, drag-and-drop features, and well-documented resources along with ongoing usability improvements make Moodle easy to learn and use.
-Course materials including text presentation, multimedia presentations, homework assignments, projects, quizzes, questionnaires, surveys, assessments, web link, file, video, audio or other type of resources are delivered via this system.
-Moodle will also be used for communication purposes such as online forums facilitating class discussions, instant messaging, and private messaging with instructors and students.
+j1 eLearning course management system is utilized as the primary course delivery tool. j1 eLearning is a learning platform designed to provide educators, administrators, and learners with a single robust, secure and integrated system to create personalized learning environments. j1 eLearning delivers a powerful set of learner-centric tools and collaborative learning environments that empower both teaching and learning.
+A simple interface, drag-and-drop features, and well-documented resources along with ongoing usability improvements make j1 eLearning easy to learn and use.
+Course materials including text presentation, multimedia presentations, homework assignments, projects, quizzes, questionnaires, surveys, assessments, web link, file, video, audio or other type of resources are delivered via this system. j1 eLearning will also be used for communication purposes such as online forums facilitating class discussions, instant messaging, and private messaging with instructors and students.
 Asynchronous electronic communication such as e-mail and forums are used for correspondence between students and instructors.
 Additionally, webinar tools are utilized for holding synchronous online lectures and demonstrations throughout the semester.